SebastianWilson/MLpage/index.md

 *above: ACTX - ETF, k=2, PCA, timeless*

 It appears that some assets seem to have certain attractor states.
-Particularly, the stock AA seems to have a random feature 1 + middling feature 2 attractor state and a random feature 2 + low feature 1 attractor state.
-More interestingly, different assets seem to have a negative or positive correlation between feature 1 and feature 2.
-Once again, these are presumably proxies for price and volume.
+Particularly, the stock AA seems to have (a random feature 1 + middling feature 2) attractor state and (a random feature 2 + low feature 1) attractor state.
+More interestingly, different assets seem to have a negative or positive correlation between feature 1 and feature 2 when looking only at the dense region.
 In the next stage of clustering analysis, we will try to find clusters of assets according to whether there is a negative or positive correlation between features, and we will attempt to see if these clusters map onto other patterns we find.
 We finally attempted to apply dimensionality reduction and then GMM to the rates of change of different features.
 We did this by constructing an array of the differences between subsequent points in time.
 In nearly all cases, the data was spread in approximately this fashion:

 ![image](https://user-images.githubusercontent.com/82196613/114154894-e5349900-98ee-11eb-937f-fc1a49c3e86f.png)